 Philharmonia West rehearses on Mondays (September through early May) from 6:30 – 8:00pm at Edina Senior Center, 5280 Grandview Square, Edina.

-Philharmonia West performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
-Listen to a sample of their performance of their live performance at that concert of Tyro Tango by Ian Edlund here.
+Philharmonia West performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
+Listen to a sample of their performance of their live performance at that concert of Hop, Skip & Jump by Gary Fletcher here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Philharmonia’s repertoire is primarily first position, and students must know detaché and staccato bow strokes.
-Repertoire highlights for spring 2017 includes:
+Repertoire highlights for fall 2018 include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.